Your Step by Step Guide to Making a Hospice Referral

 How Can I Tell if Hospice Care is Appropriate?

 The first step is to determine if hospice care is appropriate at this stage in the illness.
 In order to qualify for hospice care, you or your loved one must be facing a life-limiting illness with a life expectancy of six months or less.
-While cancer is typically the disease most people think of when they hear “hospice,” we actually serve patients of many ages with a wide variety of diagnosis which can include:

 • End-stage heart disease